-In August of 2012 the Sheriff's Office purchased K-9 "Kenzo" using the departments seized drug proceeds.
-Kenzo is a 2 year old Belgian Malinois from Holland and is assigned to his handler Deputy Cremer.
-Deputy Cremer and Kenzo attended the Illinois State Police K-9 academy where Kenzo was trained to detect numerous drug odors, human tracking and article searches.
-Deputy Cremer and Kenzo are assigned to the night patrol and assist several police departments in McDonough and the surrounding counties.
+In September of 2020 the Sheriff's Office purchased K-9 "Hunter" using the departments seized drug proceeds.
+Hunter is a 2 year old Belgian Malinois from Holland and is assigned to his handler Deputy Levi Walton.
+Deputy Walton and Hunter are trained and certified in narcotics recognition, tracking and apprehension.
+Deputy Walton and Hunter are assigned to patrol and assist several police departments in McDonough and the surrounding counties.

 Sheriff VanBrooker announces the addition of Bloodhound "Daisy" to the Sheriff's Office.
 Daisy was purchased in July of 2015 with a donation from the Macomb Elks Lodge and paired with Deputy Rowland.
 Deputy Rowland and Daisy recently completed training and certification by the National Police Bloodhound Association in the field of human trailing.
 Rowland is a retired Master Sgt. with the Illinois State Police.
 The pair will assist the Sheriff's Office and surrounding agencies in tracking criminals and missing persons.